engagementlab/el-web-sdk/README.md

 You will also need grunt installed.
 Please see above for install steps.

+## Reverse proxy

+As noted in express's "[Production best practices](http://expressjs.com/en/advanced/best-practice-performance.html)", it is a good idea generally to run an express-based app begin a reverse proxy.
+Handing over tasks that do not require knowledge of application state to a reverse proxy frees up Express to perform specialized application tasks.

+I highly recommend using [nginx](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/) since it's lightweight and absurdly fast.

+I have created a sample nginx site config [here](https://github.com/engagementgamelab/EL-Website/wiki/Sample-nginx-configuration).

 ## pm2

 We at the Engagement Lab use [pm2](http://pm2.keymetrics.io/) to handle our Node production deployments.
 You don't have to, of course.
 When you fork the repo, you can always clone/pull and install, though I can't imagine why you'd go that route.
 To each their own, I guess?